RSEAA/RSEAA.github.io/index.md

 ## Partner with us
-If your organisation would like to partner with us, there are Key and Allied partnerships available.
+If your organisation would like to partner with us, there are [Key and Allied partnerships available via the RSEAA24 prospectus](/assets/RSEAA24 Prospectus.pdf).

 ## Code of Conduct